Significant-Gravitas/AutoGPT/CLI-USAGE.md

 ## CLI Documentation

 This document describes how to interact with the project's CLI (Command Line Interface).
 It includes the types of outputs you can expect from each command.
-Before launching the frontend, ensure that an agent is already running.
 Note that the `agents stop` command will terminate any process running on port 8000.

 ### 1. Entry Point for the CLI